 13. “Yellow Submarine” (1969)

 The Beatles had built an entire world since releasing their debut.
-It was populated by colorful characters and by exotic philosophies.
+It was populated by colourful characters and by exotic philosophies.
 Best of all, millions of folks in the real world knew everything about it.

 “Yellow Submarine” is a soundtrack album by The Beatles.
 It was released in 1969 to accompany the animated film of the same name.
 The album features songs from the film, as well as a number of previously released tracks.

-The colored submarine had, of course, already been added to the band’s cosmos.
+The colorful submarine had, of course, already been added to the band’s cosmos.
 Smartly, it serves as the entry point for the story presented in this movie.
 It would become one of the most beloved animated films of all time.

 It’s a good showcase for the band’s catchy melodies and clever lyrics.
 Standout tracks include the title track, “Yellow Submarine,” and the infectious “All You Need Is Love.”
-I remember us kids being asked to sing both of these in school, proof of The Beatles’ near mythic status.
+I remember us kids being asked to sing both of these in school, proof of The Beatles’ near-mythic status.

 This Beatles album also includes a number of instrumental tracks, which add to the playful and lighthearted mood of the album.
+This brings us to our first trivia question:

-The album is a perfect introduction to The Beatles for those unfamiliar with their music and a must-have for any fan of the band.
+“Yellow Submarine” is a perfect introduction to The Beatles for those unfamiliar with their music and a must-have for any fan of the band.
 In fact, it acted as the debut Beatles record for many children familiar with the film.

 Despite this, it should be noted that while the animated Beatles are characters in the film, their voices are dubbed by actors taking their best stab at a Scouse accent.